django-files/django-files/README.md

 *   Short URLs; View, Create, and Delete Shorts
 *   Settings; Configure Settings via UI
 *   Django Admin to Manage all data for Superusers
-*   Preview Page with optional file metadata
+*   Preview Page for Embeds with optional file metadata

 ### Site Settings
 *   ShareX File and URL Configuration